CBG effects: All about cannabigerol

 Introduction to cannabigerol

 CBG is a fascinating cannabinoid that is found in higher concentrations in the early growth stages of the cannabis plant.
-Over time, CBG is converted into other cannabinoids such as THC and CBD, resulting in mature plants often containing only small amounts of CBG.
+Over time, CBG is converted into other cannabinoids such as THC and CBD, which means that mature plants often contain only small amounts of CBG.
 CBG binds to the CB1 and CB2 cannabinoid receptors in the body, which are found in the central nervous system as well as the immune system.
 This interaction with the endocannabinoid system helps regulate a variety of bodily functions, including pain perception, inflammation, sleep and mood.

 General health benefits